Music Theory I: A College Companion Course

 Who should take this course?

-Hi I'm Max Keller, I play the trumpet, compose, and teach music for a living.
-I hold a Bachelor of Science in Music, a Masters of Arts in Music, and a Doctor of Music in music theory and composition.
-I have taught music theory courses in universities for over 6 years, but in addition to teaching undergraduate, and graduate courses I have experience in institutions as a teacher to elementary, middle school, and high school students.
+Hi I'm Max Keller, I play the trumpet, compose, and teach music theory and composition at Andrews University.
+I hold a Doctor of Music in music theory and composition along with a Masters of Arts in Music, and Bachelor of Science in Music.
+In addition to teaching undergraduate, and graduate courses in music I have experience teaching elementary, middle school, and high school students.

 Many instructors waste precious time when teaching.
 This not only makes students board, but leads them feel as if what they are learning is dull.
 My lessons are written to be concise and packed with information.
+If you don't like hearing long pauses, um, uh, or an instructor who repeats themselves over and over as they think of what next to say my courses are perfect for you.
 With that said, I look forward to helping you learn more about music.